Abi-Liu/war-card-game/README.md

 # war-card-game
-An app to play the famous card game, War.
+An app to play the famous card game, War, using a deck of cards API